Is a Timing Belt Covered Under Warranty?

 What types of warranties cover timing belts?

 You can find many types of car warranties, but not all of them will cover a timing belt.
-Powertrain warranties usually cover timing belts, even though they’re designed to wear out over time.
+Some powertrain warranties may cover timing belts, even though they’re designed to wear out over time.
 Also, there may be situations that void your warranty.

-For example, if you get into a car accident and damage your timing belt, then you may not be able to utilize your warranty.
-In this instance, you may be able to have your car insurance (or the other driver’s car insurance) cover the replacement cost.
+For example, if you get into a car accident and damage your timing belt, you may not be able to utilize your warranty.
+But your car insurance (or the other driver’s car insurance) may cover the replacement cost.

 A manufacturer’s warranty, sometimes called a factory warranty, typically covers a timing belt for up to three years or 36,000 miles.
 Most timing belts should not wear out that quickly.
 There is no set time frame for how long a timing belt can last, and even having a car warranty does not guarantee that a timing belt will last for a specific number of miles on your odometer.